swimit/swim-transit/tracking/README.md

 statistics and to also have a third html page that displays the buses from both agencies and aggregates the statistics.
 The general outline of how we were going to approach developing this application was to write an `Agency Service` for the two agencies and to also write a higher level swim service, which we called the `Transit Service`, that linked to both `Agency Services`.
-The data regarding the buses was obtained from the [NextBus API](http://webservices.nextbus.com/).
+The data bus data was obtained from the [NextBus API](http://webservices.nextbus.com/).

 ## Getting Started
 If you do not have Gradle installed you can find an installation guide [here](https://gradle.org/install).